w3c/cogai/demos/nlp/commonsense.md

 * [Knowledge-based NLP](knowledge-based-nlp.md)

 Common sense reasoning covers a broad range of everyday knowledge including time, space, physical interactions, theory of mind and so forth.
 This includes causal models, e.g. things fall if they are not supported, and objects can't fit into containers smaller than themselves.
-Young children learn a lot of this for themselves through play and interacting with others.
+Young children learn a lot of this for themselves through play and through interacting with others.

 Children similarly steadily expand their vocabulary, learning words along with their meaning.
 New words stimulate System 2 reasoning and updates to the lexicon and taxonomic knowledge.
 Misunderstandings may occur, be noticed and corrected.